Why Leveraging Technology Can Help Make Effective Business Solutions

 This is a classic example of leveraging-using technology to drive business outcomes.
-It’s not about the technology.
+It’s not about technology.
 It’s about how we deliver whatever the client is trying to deliver.
 And how do we do that better by leveraging technology?
 I get excited hearing stories about organizations going through that transformational process.
 Especially when they figure out better efficiency and improve services by leveraging technology.
 And that’s what we’re all about as an organization, and that’s what gets me excited.

 How we Started

 The first significant conversation was not about IT once we got the network up and going.
-The first big conversation I had started with the phrase, “All right, how do we build motor homes?”
+The first big conversation I had started with the phrase, “All right, how do we build motorhomes?”
 Because that’s where we started.
 How do we:

-- get them in the door
+- Get them in the door

-- know what’s here
+- Know what’s here

-- control warranties
+- Control warranties

-- deal with a dealer network
+- Manage a dealer network

-- communicate with a dealer network
+- Communicate with a dealer network

 Every single facet of that business we needed to rethink from start to finish.
 It was a sound product.
 It’s a very well-known product.
 There’s nothing wrong with the business model.
 They suffered from some poor management early on and quite a bit of bloat, as well.